 The goal of the NMACD program is to help communities leverage their arts and cultural assets to build commerce, tourism, artistic growth, and civic pride.
 It promotes place-based community economic development rooted in a community’s dynamic arts and cultural environment.
 Los Alamos has distinguished its unique brand of arts and culture as “creative” to include science and engineering endeavors along with arts and culture.
 Learn more about LACD at www.creativelosalamos.org.

-Current CDAC members are: Carolyn Mangeng (chair), Ken Nebel (vice chair), Nancy Bartlit, Linda Deck, Marlane Hamilton, Philip Kunsberg, Jane Lin, Molly McBranch, Heather McClenahan, Kelly Shea and Ron Wilkins.
+Current CDAC members are: Ken Nebel (chair), Kelly Shea (vice chair), Carolyn Mangeng, Nancy Bartlit, Linda Deck, Marlane Hamilton, Philip Kunsberg, Jane Lin, Molly McBranch, Heather McClenahan and Ron Wilkins.
 Subcommittees of the CDAC are working on Programming, Marketing and Promotion, Infrastructure, Finance, and the Los Alamos ScienceFest.
-LASciFest is a re-invented and expanded version of the Next Big Idea festival, now to run nine days with many more offerings, and will be the signature event of the LACD.
+ScienceFest is a re-invented version of the Next Big Idea festival and will be the signature event of the LACD.

 The CDAC meets the second Thursday of every month, from 1:30 to 3 pm, in room 110 of the Municipal Building, and the public is welcome.